Clients praise "Exceptional understanding of the sector" and his "superb approach to client relationship management.

 The housing management unit of the Social Housing Group assists at all stages of a case – from initial advice right through to representation at trial.

-John and his team provide training on Housing Law to housing management staff both in-house and externally.
+John and his team provide training on Housing Law to housing management staff both in-house and externally, for organisations such as the Chartered Institute of Housing, National Federation of Housing, Housing Quality Network and the Northern Housing Consortium.

 John is a former member of the Law Society’s Housing Law Committee as representative of solicitors advising Housing Associations, and was involved with the drafting of the Housing Disrepair Protocol.